alan-mushi/monitor_it/README.md

 Very simple remote system monitor using python 3, jquery and Chart.js.
 Monitor cpu, memory, system load, disks and network interfaces of multiple servers within your internet browser.

+**Works for linux**, you may have chances on *BSD...
+If you want it for another platform, do a pull request.

 ## Disclamer

 This is my first javascript project so if you have a better/cleaner way to do things, tell me about it!